SurajVishwakarma333/Github-Notes/README.md

          git init

-**Steps 3.** git status  //This would output you list of files in red color.
+**Steps 3.** git status for knowing your folder status means its committed or not if not then it will show files in red color.

         git status